Shoot (football magazine): History

-In the 1970s Shoot merged with a rival publication, Goal, and for a while was sold as Shoot/Goal.
+In the 1970s, Shoot merged with a rival publication, Goal, and for a while was sold as Shoot/Goal.
 Shoots circulation hit a high of 120,000 copies per week in 1996.
 It changed to a monthly magazine in 2001, selling in excess of 33,000 copies a month.
-It was relaunched as a weekly magazine in late February 2008 before publishers IPC sold off the brand in August 2008.
+It was relaunched as a weekly magazine in late February 2008, before publishers IPC sold off the brand in August 2008.
+Pedigree Toys and Brands have licensed the brand since that date and have produced special editions of the magazine, plus an on-line version.
+In June 2011, it launched an app version.
+They also produce the Shoot Annual and a number of other Shoot publications and branded products.

-Pedigree Group have licensed the brand since that date and have produced special editions of the magazine plus an on-line version and in June 2011 launched an app version.
-They also produce the Shoot Annual and a number of other Shoot publications and branded products.Shoot did not number their magazines but, as far as can be established, 1717 issues were printed.
-There were no issues for six weeks from 17 May to 21 June 1980 or for five weeks from 30 June to 28 July 1984 due to industrial action.
-When the magazine ran as a weekly, occasional 'double issues' were produced, particularly for the Christmas / New Year issue.
+There were no issues for six weeks from 17 May to 21 June 1980, or for five weeks from 30 June to 28 July 1984, due to industrial action.
+When the magazine ran as a weekly, occasional 'double issues' were produced, particularly for the Christmas/New Year issue.